davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Planning holidays
+- Looking for a new car after my ancient Micra finally gave up the ghost.
 - Reviving the garden after neglect over the winter.
-Laying down mulch, growing microgreens.
+Laying down mulch, planting herbs and sowing peas and beetroot.

 ## Working on

 - Photo a day to get me back into photography.
 - Planning Dungeons and Dragons campaign.
 - Project Dust.
 Done a full rebuild and credit after Libre Office chewed up my last draft.
 End is in sight now.
-- Looking into making zines
 ## Reading

 Here's everything I've read this year- [[Books Read 2024]]